New Program · April 2026 Industry-First

 Deposits ACH debit

-Without intervention, the daily debit absorbs 60%+ of deposits by month 5 — and the merchant defaults shortly after.
+Without intervention, the daily debit absorbs 60%+ of deposits by month 5, and the merchant defaults shortly after, at which point funders typically invoke UCC Article 9 remedies against receivables.

 How the Shield works